jwmullally/iscsi-target-ramdisk/README.md

 If you want to share network/WiFi connections from the target to the initiator:

-* Connect to <http://192.168.200.1> to access the OpenWrt Admin UI and configure network routing / WiFi, etc.
+* Connect to <http://192.168.200.1> (or the DHCP assigned IP) to access the OpenWrt Admin UI and configure network routing / WiFi, etc.

 ## Requirements